mbest1813/documentation/v2/editions/enterprise/destinations/criteo.md

 #### Setting Emails

 It’s easy to associate emails with a user, if there’s an `email` property in the [`track`](https://docs.metarouter.io/v2/clickstream/calls.html#track) call, we’ll include the `setHashedEmail` event to Criteo along with your event.
 The email value needs to be MD5-hash of the lowercase email (i.e. MD5(user@domain.com) ).
-To pass the `email` property your `track` call should be trigger similar to this example:
+To pass the `email` property your `track` call should be trigger using one of these two versions:

+**Version 1**

 ```javascript
 analytics.track('Event Name', EVENT_PROPERTIES_OBJECT, {